What Is Detoxification?

-A pregnant woman has a strong motive to quit drugs for her baby’s sake.
-Drinking alcohol or using drugs while pregnant can harm not only the mother, but also the unborn child as these substances cross the placenta to the baby.
-Detox, especially if done cold turkey, can cause stress on the unborn child such as preterm labor or severe fetal distress.
+A pregnant woman has a strong motive to quit drugs.
+Drinking alcohol or using drugs while pregnant can harm not only the mother but also the fetus, as these substances cross the placenta.
+Detox, especially if done cold turkey, can cause stress on the fetus such as preterm labor or severe fetal distress.

 Detox with medical supervision is an absolute must for pregnant women, as withdrawal symptoms may be especially harmful to the fetus.
 The goal of detox for pregnant women is to prevent relapse and manage pain.

-Detox specialists can keep babies safe and healthy by treating pregnant women in detox.
+Detox specialists can keep fetuses safe and healthy by treating pregnant women in detox.

 Doctors often prescribe medications to stabilize pregnant women in detox.
-Alcohol and opiate detox usually pose the most risks to unborn children.
+Alcohol and opiate detox usually pose the most risks to the fetus.